content-services/content-sources-backend/docs/tasking_system/tasking_system.md

 https://github.com/content-services/content-sources-backend/blob/173f764d031da46665136a317caa8213e3677ad7/pkg/tasks/client/client.go#L12-L15
 ### Worker Pool

-`TaskWorkerPool` is an interface used by the main application to start/configure the workers and the heartbeat listener.
+`TaskWorkerPool` is an interface used by the main application to configure and start the workers and the heartbeat listener.

 https://github.com/content-services/content-sources-backend/blob/173f764d031da46665136a317caa8213e3677ad7/pkg/tasks/worker/worker_pool.go#L17-L28
 A worker pool will manage the individual workers.
 Workers are meant to be used through the `TaskWorkerPool` interface, not directly.